sealionking/drupal_module_og-sm/og_sm_breadcrumb/README.md

 ## API
 ### Setting the global breadcrumb configuration programmatically
-The breadcumb settings are stored in variables.
+The breadcrumb settings are stored in variables.

 Global settings:
 * **og_sm_breadcrumb_enable** : Enable breadcrumb for Sites (0/1).